-Angela Duckworth is a professor of psychology at the University of Pennsylvania and a 2013 MacArthur fellow.
-She is also the founder and scientific director of the Character Lab, a nonprofit whose mission is to advance the science and practice of character development.
+Angela Duckworth is a psychology professor at the University of Pennsylvania and a 2013 MacArthur Fellow.
+She is the founder and scientific director of the Character Lab, a nonprofit whose mission is to advance the science and practice of character development.
 Duckworth studies grit and self-control, two attributes that are distinct from IQ and yet powerfully predict success and well-being.
-Previously, she founded a summer school for low-income children that was profiled as a Harvard Kennedy School case study and, in 2012, celebrated its twentieth anniversary.
+Previously, she founded a summer school for low-income children, Summerbridge Cambridge, that was profiled as a Harvard Kennedy School case study and celebrated its 20th anniversary in 2012.
 She has also been a McKinsey management consultant and a math and science teacher.
-Duckworth completed her undergraduate degree in advanced studies neurobiology at Harvard, an MSc in neuroscience from Oxford University, and a PhD in psychology at the University of Pennsylvania.
-Her first book, Grit: The Power of Passion and Perseverance, debuted May 3, 2016 as an immediate New York Times bestseller.
+Duckworth’s first book, Grit: The Power of Passion and Perseverance, debuted in 2016 as an immediate New York Times best-seller.
+She completed her undergraduate degree in advanced studies neurobiology at Harvard, an MSc in neuroscience from Oxford University, and a PhD in psychology at University of Pennsylvania.